Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Derivation of the Full/Leading TMC Parameterization

 \section{Derivation of the Full/Leading TMC Parameterization}

 In this appendix, we derive our parameterizations of Eq.~\eqref{eqs:approx} by approximating the general form of the structure functions in the TMC region.
 First, we assume the structure functions $F^{(0)}_a(x)$, $a=1,2,3$, vanish at $x=1$.
-This assumption follows from the fact that the PDFs vanish at $x=1$.
+This follows from our working assumption that the nPDFs vanish at $x\geq1$ {c.f.}, Sec.\,\ref{sec:largex}.

 Next, we use a finite difference formula to approximate derivatives of $F^{j, (0)}_{a}(x=\xi)$ as

 Here, $\gamma_a$ is a universal correction factor for the first derivative which we assume to be independent of $x$ and the underlying PDFs, and to have a mild $Q$ dependence.
 We can then expand $F_a^{(0)}(u)$ about $u=\xi$ as